Jamie-Clayton/Docs/_posts/2020-08-17-powershell-automation.md

   - /devops/Automation
   - /devops/Automation.html
 ---
-## Overview
+## What this is about

-PowerShell Workflows enable long-running automation tasks that can be suspended, checkpointed, and resumed — even across machine restarts.
-This is useful for DevOps operations that span hours or days.
+A PowerShell Workflow is a long-running automation task you can suspend, checkpoint, and resume — even after the machine reboots.
+That makes it a fit for DevOps work that spans hours or days, where a plain script would lose everything the moment it's interrupted.

+This page explains what Workflows buy you and where they fall down, so you can decide whether one belongs in your toolbox before you start writing the `Workflow {}` syntax.

-## Why PowerShell Workflows?
+## Why Workflows exist

-Standard PowerShell scripts lose state when interrupted.
-Workflows solve this by:

-- **Checkpointing** — saving progress to disk so the workflow resumes from where it stopped
-- **Parallelism** — running multiple operations simultaneously with `parallel {}` blocks
-- **Persistence** — surviving network interruptions and server restarts
-- **Job-based execution** — running as a background job with `AsJob`
+A standard script holds its state in memory.
+Kill the session, lose a network link, or reboot the host, and that state is gone — you start again from the top.
+Workflows close that gap.
+They checkpoint progress to disk with `CheckPoint-Workflow`, so a resumed run picks up from the last checkpoint rather than line one.
+They run as background jobs via `AsJob`, survive restarts, and can fan work out across machines with `parallel {}` blocks.

+That persistence is the whole point.
+Everything else — the job model, the parallel syntax — exists to support resuming a half-finished run.

-## When to Use Workflows
+## When a Workflow earns its keep

-**Good fit:**
+Reach for one when the job is long, distributed, or likely to be interrupted:

 - Patching hundreds of servers overnight
-- Multi-step deployments that might be interrupted
+- Multi-step deployments that might get cut off partway
-- Tasks spanning multiple machines simultaneously
+- Tasks that hit many machines at once

-**Not a good fit:**
+Skip it when the job is short or interactive:

-- Simple one-off scripts (use regular functions)
+- One-off scripts — a regular function is simpler
-- Interactive scripts requiring user input
+- Anything that needs to prompt the user mid-run
-- PowerShell Core environments (Workflows require Windows PowerShell)
+- PowerShell Core environments, where Workflows aren't available at all

+Here's the gotcha that catches people: Workflows are a **Windows PowerShell** feature.
+They don't exist in PowerShell Core.
+If your shell is `pwsh.exe`, none of this works — you need `powershell.exe`.

-> **Important:** PowerShell Workflows require **Windows PowerShell** (not PowerShell Core).
+> PowerShell Workflows require **Windows PowerShell** (not PowerShell Core).
 Use `powershell.exe`, not `pwsh.exe`.
+{: .prompt-warning }

 ## Trade-offs